3UU/wordpress-shariff-wrapper/shariff/readme.txt

 == Changelog ==
 = 2.4.0 =
-- ensure compatibility to WordPress 4.3 - please update asap!
+- ensure compatibility to WordPress 4.3
 - new service Tumblr
 - new service Patreon
 - new service PayPal